Australia Federal Budget 2026-27: What It Means for Nepali PTE Students

 - Cut the typical wait time for trades workers entering the Australian workforce by up to six months.

 For Nepali electricians, plumbers, welders, carpenters, and HVAC technicians (ANZSCO 33xxxx codes), this is the standout opportunity in the budget.
-The combination of faster assessments and the existing skilled migration pathway makes 2026-27 a strong year for trades workers from Nepal — provided your PTE score clears the 50/50/50/50 trades-assessment band.
+The combination of faster assessments and the existing skilled migration pathway makes 2026-27 a strong year for trades workers from Nepal — provided your PTE score meets the 482 English requirement — from 13 September 2025 that is per-skill: Listening 33, Reading 36, Writing 29, Speaking 24, with no overall requirement (LIN 25/082).

 6. Student visa scrutiny — direct Nepal implications